Collection is NOT Preservation

 Data collection is a dynamic and multi-faceted process that relies on sound e-discovery strategy, as well as solid technical resources and expertise.
 There are important best practices that fall under each of the various elements of the collection process, but here are four big ones you should know:

 We know that it's easy to identify a relevant custodian and copy his or her entire hard drive or email folders.
 But easy doesn't equate to smart.
 More data collected means more data processed and ultimately reviewed.
-And that all adds up to more MONEY spent on e-discovery.
+And that all adds up to more time and money spent on e-discovery.
 Instead, develop strong preservation and early case assessment processes, and target your collections so that you are only collecting the potentially relevant ESI, nothing more and nothing less.
 Learn more about avoiding over-collection by reading Exterro's white paper, "Eliminating E-Discovery Over-Collection."

 Tier your collections